Search for keywords or topics in magmageopark.no

 Dinner at Sogndalstrand Kulturhotell

-Finish the day with a delicious dinner at the hotel, featuring seasonal fish or meat dishes made with local produce.
-The atmosphere is relaxed and welcoming—perfect after a full day of exploration.
-For an extra touch, Eli from the hotel can share stories about Sogndalstrand’s past and present.
-After dinner, a candlelit visit to the old village jail creates a memorable and atmospheric conclusion.
+End the day with a delicious dinner at the hotel, featuring seasonal fish or meat dishes made from local ingredients.
+The atmosphere is relaxed and personalised, perfect after an eventful day.
+If you want that little bit extra, Eli from the hotel can share stories about Sogndalstrand's past and present.
+After dinner, an atmospheric visit to the old village prison provides a memorable ending.

 Read more

-11:00 Drive toward Jøssingfjord along National Tourist Route Jæren.
+11:00 - Drive on towards Jøssingfjord along the National Tourist Route Jæren

-11:30 Stop at the viewpoint with fjord and industrial landscape views.
+11:30 - Stop at viewpoint with fjord and industrial landscape

-19:00/20:00 Dinner at Sogndalstrand Kulturhotell.
-Optional storytelling or guided experiences.
+19:00/20:00 - Dinner at Sogndalstrand Kulturhotell, with optional storytelling or guided activities

 Distances

-We recommend travelling by car, or motorcycle, but it is also possible to hire a bus for larger groups.
+We recommend travelling by car or motorcycle.
+For larger groups it is also possible to hire a bus.

-The trip is best in spring, summer and autumn.
-Roads may be slippery in winter.
+The tour is best suited to spring, summer and autumn.
+Roads can be slippery in winter.

 Sogndalstrand